 - Get in touch with your proposed supervisor to discuss your application.

 - Apply to the English PhD programme - please ensure your referees are aware of the funding deadline.

-- Submit the WRoCAH funding form (if applicable) through the WRoCAH website by midday on the 27th January 2021.
+- Submit the WRoCAH funding form (if applicable) through the WRoCAH website by midday on 27 January 2021.

 You do not need to have received an offer before you submit your funding application but you do need to have an application number to the University of Sheffield.

 If you have any questions, please contact the school’s director of graduate study, Professor Angela Wright at firstname.lastname@example.org

 We're a world top-100 university renowned for the excellence, impact and distinctiveness of our research-led learning and teaching.